 Sleep disturbance was strongly associated with worries about the family’s financial situation.

 Relationships between insomnia and worries about global war and environmental issues were weaker.

 Financial worries and current political threats had stronger associations with sleepless nights than other domestic and global crises.

 The recent facts and figures were based on Swedish research and studies.
 In fact, Swedish researchers have been quizzing youngsters annually for the last two decades.
 Based on their findings, sleep disturbance was reported by 24 percent of girls and 16 percent of boys.
-The studies also highlighted the experiences of over 20,000 Swedish teenagers that were asked to complete questionnaires about living conditions and overall health.
+The studies also highlighted the experiences of more than 20,000 Swedish teenagers who were asked to complete questionnaires about living conditions and overall health.

-Those that were polled were asked about the main fears and worries which keep them up at night.
-The choices were as followed:
+Those who were polled were asked about the main fears and worries which keep them up at night.
+The choices were as follows:

 According to the results, 81 percent of youngsters were more likely to be worried about financial security than in 1988.
 Sleep disruption due to fears of environmental disasters also fell by 60 percent between the 1990s and 2011.
 Furthermore, many students were less concerned about nuclear war than they were about financial distress and economic worries.

 The study also correlated with sleep studies based on stress and anxiety.
 In fact, the study was published in the journal Sleep Health, which highlighted the connections between financial worries and insomnia.
 In addition, researchers found a strong link between adolescent sleep issues and future mental health problems.
 In this day and age of global turmoil and uncertainty, the financial markets have been heavily impacted across the globe.
 Students wondering about how they will pay back loans – as well as afford living expenses after college – are all too common in the world we live in today.